 Exploratory topic analysis

-Analysing how consumers speak about an array of topics can reveal important insights for your brand strategy.
+Analyzing how consumers speak about an array of topics can reveal important insights necessary to develop brand strategy.
 For instance, looking at the differences in how people talk about related topics, product categories or health issues (e.g. vodka vs whiskey, laptops vs desktops, heart burn vs acid reflux) can help you develop your products, understand consumer psychology and buyer needs, decide what to invest in and align your communications.

 Whether you’re a new company looking to enter a crowded market, or an established business wanting to overhaul your brand and establish yourself as cult, defining a clear-cut brand strategy is the key to success.
-With Relative Insight, you can delve deeper into customer research, differentiate your brand from competitors and predict consumer behaviour and trends to ensure your brand strategy triumphs.
+With Relative Insight, you can delve deeper into customer research, differentiate your brand from competitors and predict consumer behavior and trends to define brand strategy that triumphs.